FelixRilling/cli-ng/README.md

         alias: ["doublenumber"],
         args: [
             {
-                name: "numberToDouble", //name of the property in the args object
+                name: "numberToDouble", // Name of the property in the args object
-                required: true //If this is true, the cli will return an error if no argument is present }
+                required: true // If this is true, the cli will return an error if no argument is present }
         ]
     },